 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-If you need a substitute for eggs in baking, flax eggs are a great option.
-All you need is ground flax seeds, plus water, to make one.
-I spent months testing egg substitutes, and flaxseed eggs were one of my “top 4” picks in baking.
+In case you haven’t been introduced to flax eggs yet, I’m here to help.
+All you need is ground flaxseed and water to make one.
+I recently spent several months testing other egg substitutes, and flaxseed eggs are still among my “top 4” picks for baking.

-However, with that being said, flax eggs are not suitable for all recipes.
+However, flax eggs are not suitable for all recipes.

 ⭐⭐⭐⭐⭐ Featured Review